Thomas Hart Benton (politician): Early life

 At the outbreak of the War of 1812, Jackson made Benton his aide-de-camp, with a commission as a lieutenant colonel.
 Benton was assigned to represent Jackson's interests to military officials in Washington D.C.; he chafed under the position, which denied him combat experience.
+In June 1813, Jackson dueled a member of Benton's staff and his brother Jesse Benton Jr. On September 4, 1813, Jackson and three of his nephews got into a fight with the Benton brothers at a hotel in Nashville, and Jackson was shot in the arm by Jesse.
+The bullet, which was removed during Jackson's presidency, broke a bone in his left arm.
+During the second year of the Creek War, in 1814, he was a colonel commanding the 39th Infantry Regiment, reporting to Thomas Flournoy.
+He reported that he had "advanced against the Indians along the Escambia River in July, almost certainly into Spanish territory."
+Benton wanted to march on Red Stick Creeks assembled around Spanish-controlled Pensacola but Benton got sick and instead militia lieutenant colonel George Nixon looped around Pensacola Bay before returning to American territory.
 In August 1814, troops under Benton constructed Fort Montgomery in the Mississippi Territory.
-In June 1813, Jackson dueled a member of Benton's staff and his brother Jesse Benton Jr. In September, Jackson and Benton got into a fight at a hotel in Nashville, and Jackson was shot in the arm by Jesse.
-The bullet, which was removed during Jackson's presidency, broke a bone in his left arm.

 After the war, in 1815, Benton moved his estate to the newly opened Missouri Territory.
 As a Tennessean, he was under Jackson's shadow; in Missouri, he could be a big fish in the as-yet small pond.
 He settled in St. Louis, where he practiced law and edited the Missouri Enquirer, the second major newspaper west of the Mississippi River.

 In 1817, during a court case he and opposing attorney Charles Lucas accused each other of lying.
 When Lucas ran into him at the voting polls he accused Benton of being delinquent in paying his taxes and thus should not be allowed to vote.
 Benton accused Lucas of being a "puppy" and Lucas challenged Benton to a duel.
 They had a duel on Bloody Island with Lucas being shot through the throat and Benton grazed in the knee.
 Upon bleeding profusely, Lucas said he was satisfied and Benton released him from completing the duel.
 However, rumors circulated that Benton, a better shot, had made the rules of 30 feet apart to favor him.
 Benton challenged Lucas to a rematch on Bloody Island with shots fired from nine feet.
 Lucas was shot close to the heart and before dying initially told Benton, "I do not or cannot forgive you."
 As death approached Lucas then stated, "I can forgive you—I do forgive you."